Edwardian-Style Heritage Homes in East Vancouver

-These are gorgeous houses when they’ll well maintained, and have a good amount of interior space to use in a modern renovation.
+These are gorgeous houses when they’re well maintain, and have a good amount of interior space to use in a modern renovation.

 The Vancouver Heritage Society is to ultimate and best source of information on Heritage Houses, including styles, colours, history, locations and even grants if you’re looking to revamp one.
 For more on East Vancouver Real Estate, follow WeLoveEastVan on Twitter and Facebook!